CABBI ABCs: A Guide to Our Scientific Terms

 Techno-economic analysis (TEA): A framework to assess the overall value of a process considering the costs, benefits, risks, uncertainties, and time frames involved, including such factors as the raw materials, processing costs, and product disposition.
 (TEA normally combines process modeling, engineering design, and economic evaluation.)
 CABBI Sustainability researchers have developed the “BioSTEAM” tools for TEA and life cycle assessment (LCA) of biorefineries.
 (See related definitions in this section and “BioSTEAM” under Tools below.)

-On the Farm: Working with CABBI’s Bioenergy Crops
+On the Farm: Cultivating and Refining CABBI’s Bioenergy Crops

 - Bioenergy/biomass sorghum